Mohamed-Khalil67/Project_MLP_DLP_Gender/README.md

 ## ça sert à quoi :

-Predicter le race , sexe et age.
-Dépendant du data UTK_face.
+Predicter sexe.
+Dépendant du data images des personnes.

 Lien du dataset : https://susanqq.github.io/UTKFace/

 UTKFace dataset is a large-scale face dataset with long age span (range from 0 to 116 years old).
-The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
+The dataset consists of over 20,000 face images with annotations of gender

 ## Le but du MLP

-Dans le notebook :

-- Single modeling pour déterminer l'age , race et sexe chaqu'un seul et on verra la différence avec multi modeling.
-- Multi model de learning model pour réduire l'erreur du prédiction.